SkitCon/synth_gec_es/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](README.md)
 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](README-es.md)

+**version 0.5.1**

 SYNTHetic Grammatical Error Correction for Spanish (ES) is a system for generating synthetic GEC data for common Spanish grammatical errors to train a GEC model.

 To be used to augment smaller high-quality training sets as in *GECToR – Grammatical Error Correction: Tag, Not Rewrite* (2020)

 **WORK IN PROGRESS**
+All scripts are working, but may still contain minor bugs.
+In general, if a script fails, an error message will print and it will continue with the rest of the file.

 Required libraries for all scripts:
 ```